yifeidong0/yifeidong0.github.io/README.md

 ### Light/Dark Mode

 This template has a built-in light/dark mode.
 It detects the user preferred color scheme and automatically switches to it.
-You can also manually switch between light and dark mode by clicking on the sun/moon icon in the top right corner of the page.
+You can also manually switch between light and dark mode by clicking on the sun/moon icon in the top right corner of the page

 <p align="center">
 <img src="readme_preview/light.png" width=400>